matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 0. Summarize the available data.
 1. Take repeated samples from the available data.
 2. For each sample, compute the arithmetic mean.
-3. Consider all of the computed means together as a new data set for analysis.
+3. Consider all the computed means together as a new data set for analysis.

 Using R, we can carry out this sampling methodology to see what happens.
 First, suppose we have a random sample of temperatures (in Fahrenheit) taken from a sensor mounted to the top of a radio tower during the summer.
 The sample data are below: